muhammad-rafi/vault-devnet/README.md

 You can now login to Vault either via Web UI or CLI.

-Here what is looks like when you login via Web UI, you need to select 'Token' for the 'Method' and enter the root token we generated when we initialized the Vault in the earlier step.
+Here is what it looks like when you login via Web UI, you need to select 'Token' for the 'Method' and enter the root token we generated when we initialized the Vault in the earlier step.

 ![App Screenshot](images/Login_Vault.png)